dell/csm-operator/tests/README.md

   - The following components must be installed on your cluster:
     - Secrets Store CSI Driver
     - Vault, along with its CSI Provider.
 You can use the `--install-vault` tag to set up the Vault.
+      - Configure array system credentials and redis db credentials in Vault.

-      If you already have Vault installed, you'll need to configure the `storage_csm_authorization_secret_provider_class.yaml` file in the `testfiles/authorization-templates` directory to point to your Vault instance.
+      You'll need to configure the `storage_csm_authorization_secret_provider_class.yaml` file in the `testfiles/authorization-templates` directory to point to your Vault instance and paths of credentials.
 For example:
       ```
         parameters:
           roleName: "csm-authorization"